-I have been a big fan of Cybele Pascal ever since I picked up her first cookbook, The Whole Foods Allergy Cookbook, and I was eager to see what she had to share in the world of baking with her second tomb, The Allergen-Free Baker’s Handbook.
+I have been a big fan of Cybele Pascal ever since I picked up her first cookbook, The Whole Foods Allergy Cookbook, and I was eager to see what she had to share with her second tomb, The Allergen-Free Baker’s Handbook.
 It’s a gluten-free, dairy-fee, egg-free, soy-free, nut-free, and even sesame-free recipe collection that’s dedicated to one of my favorite hobbies: baking.

 To note, I am strictly dairy-free, but I do eat gluten, eggs, and nuts with some regularity, so my taste buds are still pretty in-tune with traditional gluten- and egg-based goodies.
 Nonetheless, I love to experiment with the different tastes and textures of gluten-free flours, and frequently make vegan baked goods.
 And I can honestly say that the recipes in this book didn’t disappoint.
 In my household, we each had our favorites, but overall The Allergen-Free Baker’s Handbook received a solid thumbs up.

 The first two chapters address pantry stocking, ingredient explanation, kitchen equipment, and how to make ingredient substitutions.
 Cybele then moves swiftly onto a load of recipes … cookies, cake, yeast bread, muffins, scones, cobblers, biscuits – if it is a traditionally flour-based good, it is in this thick book.